 This podcast is the second of six special Q&A Series which airs every first Friday of the month in addition to our regular episodes through May 2016.
+In this episode we will be discussing certification questions.
 I answer more questions from our listeners asking for career advice.

 How are engineers generally different from other people in terms of leadership, management, or work style? – Christopher from California

 - Engineers are different because they need to be both technically and people savvy.

 - Develop these important core skills and implement/use them at work.

 What do you think about studying engineering online?
 Also is it detrimental, as an engineering student, to get your bachelor’s degree in one engineering discipline but pursue a graduate degree in a different engineering discipline? – Terrance from Louisiana

 - Online degrees can be great as long as you have some level of people interaction (calls/routine meetings)

 - Many engineers change discipline from undergrad and then get an MS in the chosen discipline.

 - Get the degree in the discipline you want, get a job, see if you like it, and then decide which Master’s Degree to pursue.

 How do you turn a cold/ sales call into a potential client or even a life long business relationship, even a friendship? – Alan from Roanoke, Virginia